Your Cart

 • Will all pills be in pill container or just some? (ex: herbal supplements, vitamins)

-These are just a few considerations when selecting/using EMAs, but there are many more!
-Comment below what you would add and if you haven’t already, be sure to download my FREE memory handout “How Do You Remember?” where I list several common EMAs.
+*If you haven’t already, download my FREE memory handout “How Do You Remember?” where I list several common EMAs.

 That’s it for now.
 As always, have some great therapy sessions!